OlivierDevMaster/prokid-preview/docs/seo-checklist.md

 ## 📋 Structured Data (Schema.org JSON-LD)

-- [ ] Person schema for professional profiles
+- [x] Person schema for professional profiles
-- [ ] Organization schema for your company
+- [x] Organization schema for your company
-- [ ] BreadcrumbList schema for navigation
+- [x] BreadcrumbList schema for navigation (component created, ready to use)
-- [ ] FAQPage schema for FAQ page
+- [x] FAQPage schema for FAQ page
-- [ ] Review/Rating schema if you have ratings
+- [x] Review/Rating schema (included in Person schema as AggregateRating)
 - [ ] LocalBusiness schema if applicable
-- [ ] WebSite schema with search action
+- [x] WebSite schema with search action
 - [ ] Article/Blog schema if you have blog posts

 ## 🏷️ Metadata & Tags